daffl/jquery.dform/readme.md

 	<input type="text" class="ui-dform-text" />

-Set `$.dform.options.prefix = false;` if you don't want any classes being added.
+Set `$.dform.options.prefix = null;` if you don't want any classes being added.

 ### Add your own

 It is easy to add your own subscribers.
 Similar to a type generator you just pass the key name you want to subscribe to and a function that takes the options and the type name as a parameter to `$.dform.subscribe`. `this` in the subscriber function will refer to the current element.
-That way it would be possible for example to add an alert to the *hellobutton* created in the [types section](#subscribers/add-your-own):
+That way it is possible to add an alert to the *hellobutton* example created in the [types section](#subscribers/add-your-own):

 	$.dform.subscribe("alert", function(options, type) {
 		// Just run if the type is a hellobutton